 You then need to use a horsehair brush, preferably of the dauber variety, to rigorously brush off any excess polish.
 Only a light film of polish should be left.
 A separate soft buffing cloth can then be used to buff up a shine using circular motions.
 Many find that dampening the cloth and applying a tiny amount of polish works wonders for building up a mirror finish.

 For those who are looking to add the perfect finishing touch to a shiny pair of shoes, consider opting for a product called edge dressing.
 This will keep your sole and heel matched to the shine of your shoes.
 You only need to polish your shoes once every few weeks.
 Don’t polish your shoes too frequently, or you may end up degrading their appearance far quicker than is necessary.

 Caring for Suede and Nubuck Leathers

 Suede and Nubuck leather requires a specialized cleaning product.
 Any other oils or cleaners are highly likely to ruin your shoes completely.
 The best way to get rid of dirt and smudges on a pair of suede or Nubuck leather shoes is to rub the marks away using a rubber eraser.

-Be sure to rub in one direction only, otherwise suede will discolor into distinct contrasting shades, marring the appearance of your dress shoes.
+Be sure to rub in one direction only; otherwise, suede will discolor into distinct contrasting shades, marring the appearance of your dress shoes.
 Wire brushes and polish are never to be used on suede or nubuck.
-It is best to always treat these types of shoes with a silicone spray after cleaning to help with weatherproofing and stain resistance.
+It’s best to always treat these types of shoes with a silicone spray after cleaning to help with weatherproofing and stain resistance.